Osteopathic Physicians, VA Policy, and Medical Cannabis: What 2025 Proposals Could Mean for Veterans

 Osteopathic Care for Veterans: 2 Separate Lanes

 A Doctor of Osteopathic Medicine (DO) can legally serve Veterans in two different ways: by participating in the VA Community Care Network (CCN) and, separately, by offering state-authorized medical cannabis evaluations in private practice.
-This model works when the two roles are kept completely separate—different encounters, documentation, billing, locations, and marketing.
-Inside VA care, you […]
+This model works when the two roles are kept completely separate different encounters, documentation, billing, locations, and marketing.
+Inside VA care, […]

 How Expanded Medical Cannabis Access Impacts Texas Veterans with PTSD and Chronic Pain